 Since 1994 National Poetry Day has engaged millions of people with poetry through a range of live events and web-based activities for people throughout the country.
 Such a variety of poetry is written and read that each year the day is given a new theme, in order to highlight particular poets and styles of poetry.

-In 2007 the organisation of National Poetry Day was transferred to a dedicated organisation, though the Poetry Society continues to celebrate the day with exciting events and initiatives each year, including a whole day of poetry at National Poetry Day Live, held each year at the Southbank Centre, London.
+In 2007 the coordination of National Poetry Day was transferred to a dedicated organisation (where you can find out about other NPD events, and even add your own to their map), though The Poetry Society continues to celebrate the day with exciting events and initiatives each year, including a whole day of poetry at National Poetry Day Live, which has been held each year at the Southbank Centre, London.

 Prior to 1999 National Poetry Day was not themed.
 Since then it has had a new theme each year.